How to Weld Aluminum with a Stick Welder: Settings and Techniques

 If you don’t preheat, you should increase the previous values.
 Weldpundit has a detailed article on hot-start, arc-force, and anti-stick.

-If you use a TIG welder for stick welding, it probably has the capability of pulsed current.
+If you use a TIG machine for stick welding, it may be able to deliver pulsed current.
 Some dedicated stick welders also offer this feature.
 Pulsed current can reduce the difficulties and substantially improve your results.

 Pulsed current has two amperage values.
 The first one is the amperage you set to penetrate the joint.
 The second amperage is reduced, most often 50%, to reduce the heat input but keep the puddle liquid.
 For aluminum, use a pulsing frequency of 2Hz.